 FAQ’s specifically about school policies and procedures can be found at the General Wolfe VSB Site.

-Popular topics have their own pages such as the hot lunch program, school and vsb plans, new BC curriculum, the playground, volunteering, seismic upgrading , extracurricular activities and community gardens/grounds committee.
+Popular topics have their own pages such as the hot lunch program, school and vsb plans, new BC curriculum, volunteering, seismic upgrading , extracurricular activities and community gardens/grounds committee.
 Other topics are listed below:

 Parent Classroom Reps